Career Choices Day

 You can apply for this programme if you meet one of the below options.

-i) Based on NZ high school achievement (secondary school study):
+Based on your school achievement (secondary school study)

 a) Candidates without relevant qualifications may be required to participate in an interview and selection process.
 The following may be considered in the selection process:

 2) Previous experience working in the horticulture sector.
-May include previous employment, voluntary work.
+May include previous employment and voluntary work.